Shingles: essential facts

 9 things you should know about shingles (herpes zoster)

 People who have had chickenpox (about 90% of adults) can later develop shingles (herpes zoster).
 It occurs when the varicella zoster virus—which causes chickenpox and remains then dormant—re-activates.
 Shingles is known for causing a painful rash on one side.
 Antiviral medications are an extremely effective treatment for shingles, as long as they are started within 3 days of the rash appearing.

 1. Shingles, also called herpes zoster, causes a painful rash.

 The rash is made up of many small blisters and it usually appears on one side only, in the area supplied by a single nerve root from the spinal cord.
-The pain is often sharp and burning in nature.
+The pain is often sharp and burning or tingling in nature.
 If shingles is not treated, it can last between 2 to 5 weeks.